berfinida/ZenithFocus_Proje/README.md

 ---

-## 📌 About The Project
+## 📌 Project Purpose

-Zenith Focus is a modern and minimal landing page built to practice clean UI design, visual hierarchy and responsive layout principles.
+Zenith Focus was created as a modern landing page project to practice clean UI design, visual hierarchy and responsive frontend development.

+The main aim of this website is to build a simple, professional and focused user experience using minimal design principles.

 ---

-## 🎯 Project Goals
+## 🎯 Goals

-* Build a clean and modern landing page
+* Create a modern and clean landing page
-* Improve frontend layout skills
+* Practice frontend layout structure
-* Practice UI/UX thinking
+* Improve UI/UX design thinking
-* Create responsive design structure
+* Build responsive web design experience
+* Develop a strong visual hierarchy

 ---